JeongSeoJin/Quasi_Direct_Drive_Actuator/README.md

 ### 2.3 Motor Design Optimization
 To achieve high torque density suitable for a Quasi-Direct Drive (QDD) system, I focused on the geometric parameters of the motor.
-According to the motor design principles outlined in the MIT Cheetah research, the continuous torque generation capability ($\tau$) is approximated by the following equation [[4]](#8-references):
+According to the motor design principles outlined in the MIT Cheetah research, the continuous torque generation capability ($\tau$) is approximated by the following equation:

 $$\tau \propto \sigma \cdot l_{st} \cdot r_g^2$$